-Description of the key audit matter and the audit risk
+Description of the key audit matter

-The Company invests in different investments, which are valued at fair value in the consolidated balance sheet under the heading "Investments at fair value through profit and loss" for an amount of 243.428.356.
-These represent 75 % of the consolidated balance sheet.
+The Company invests in different investments, which are valued at fair value in the consolidated balance sheet under the heading "Investments at fair value through profit and loss" for an amount of € 267.105.792.
+These represent 80 % of the consolidated balance sheet.
 Due to the absence of direct observable market data, these investments are valued through methods using unobservable inputs, which can have a significant effect on the fair value.
 These unobservable inputs are also partly based on assumptions as well as estimates made by the management.
 The use of a different valuation method and/or changes to the underlying assumptions could lead to significant deviations in the fair value.
 The resulting disclosures are complex and the quality is dependent on the quality of the underlying data.

-Summary of the performed audit procedures
+Summary of the procedures performed